Rock-it-science/Rock-it-science/README.md

 ### Hi!

-My name is Will, and I am a Computer & Data Science professional currently studying computer science and data science at UBC.
+My name is Will, and I am a Computer & Data Science graduate from UBC currently working in the Data Infrastructure & Development space.

 ## Some of My Favourite Technologies